 In an interview for the UCL magazine by Clare Bowerman, I recalled part of the experience: “The book didn’t have a big budget for hiring pictures, so I just thought I’d ask a local flying club to take me up and I’d get some aerial pictures myself,” says Vanessa, who sounds unperturbed by the whole experience.

 Everyone was delighted with it, with sparkling reviews from Choice magazine amongst others, including Agatha Christie Ltd, who pronounced it was ‘rather wonderful’.
+It reached No. 1 Christmas bestseller at Hatchards booksellers in 2004.
 Below is Burgh Island, the location that inspired Evil under the Sun and And Then there were None.

-- As a result I was asked to contribute to a documentary on Agatha Christie, ‘There’s Something About Christie‘ presented by James Fox.
+As a result I was asked to contribute to a documentary on Agatha Christie, ‘There’s Something About Christie‘ presented by James Fox.
 14 clips were used for the hour length programme.
-Click on the picture above for links to Amazon.

-- Mary Evans Picture Library: www.maryevans.com represent a larger portion of my collection.
-Publishers and TV companies have proved regular users and Mary Evans have made a success of the collection.• Highlights of Image usage: Agatha Christie ITV productions, The Times Obituaries, Penguin Cover, Ancestry advertising.
+Picture Library • I have developed a collection of images scanned from my wider supportive family and my own work.
+Publishers and TV companies have proved regular users and have made a success of the collection.• Highlights are: The Times Obituaries, Penguin Cover, Ancestry marketing.

 TV costume work • highlights: Agatha Christie ITV productions 1998-2003 assistant costume research, and 2009 Emma, BBC assisting Ros Ebbutt,